Erfinden/Autocam/README.md

 # Autocam
-Autocam is a Python script designed for Raspberry Pi and similar Linux-based mini computers.
+>Autocam is a Python script designed for Raspberry Pi and similar Linux-based mini computers.
 Its main purpose is to automatically take pictures using a connected camera every 30 minutes.
-The captured images can be saved to different locations, such as a server, the device's internal storage, or an external USB device.
+The captured images >can be saved to different locations, such as a server, the device's internal storage, or an external USB device.
+>

-To achieve this functionality, Autocam utilizes the **fswebcam** command-line tool, which allows for efficient image capture.
-The script provides a configuration file called **config.json**, where users can easily customize various settings according to their preferences.
+>To achieve this functionality, Autocam utilizes the **fswebcam** command-line tool, which allows for efficient image capture.
+The script provides a configuration file called **config.json**, where users can >easily customize various settings according to their preferences.
 For example, users can specify the desired video device *(e.g., "video0" or "video1")* and choose where the captured images should be stored.
+>

-By using Autocam, users can effortlessly automate the process of capturing images on their Raspberry Pi or similar devices.
+>By using Autocam, users can effortlessly automate the process of capturing images on their Raspberry Pi or similar devices.
 It proves to be a convenient solution for applications like surveillance, time-lapse photography, or monitoring systems.

-## Install
+## Installation

-Run:
+_You might need to run the install command multiple times after restarting_<br>
+**To install Autocam, run the suited command:**

+#### *Normal version:* <br>

+    `sudo wget https://raw.githubusercontent.com/Erfinden/Autocam/main/simplesetup.sh -O /usr/local/simplesetup.sh && sudo bash /usr/local/simplesetup.sh`

+#### *Custom Hostname version:* <br>
-`sudo wget https://raw.githubusercontent.com/Erfinden/Autocam/main/setup.sh -O /home/setup.sh && sudo sed -i 's/#domain-name=/domain-name=/g' /etc/avahi/avahi-daemon.conf && sudo sed -i 's/^domain-name=.*/domain-name=local/g' /etc/avahi/avahi-daemon.conf && sudo chmod +x /home/setup.sh && sudo /home/setup.sh
+    `sudo wget https://raw.githubusercontent.com/Erfinden/Autocam/main/setup.sh -O /home/setup.sh && sudo sed -i 's/#domain-name=/domain-name=/g' /etc/avahi/avahi-daemon.conf && sudo sed -i 's/^domain-name=.*/domain-name=local/g' /etc/avahi/avahi-daemon.conf && sudo chmod +x /home/setup.sh && sudo /home/setup.sh`
-`
-Note, that you need to run this command multiple times (for me 3 times)

 ## Usage